-- A. At least once each calendar year, the Department of Planning and Economic Development shall prepare a report on the effectiveness of the inclusionary housing ordinance, both citywide and Downtown, which shall include the following: - 1.
+- A. At least once each calendar year, the Department of Planning and EconomicCommunity Development shall prepare a report on the inclusionary housing ordinanceallocation plan, both citywide and within the Downtown Station Area, which shall include the following: - 1.
 The number of allocated units, both on- and off-site, issued building permits during the time period covered by the report. - 2.
-The number of qualifying units, owner/builder units, accessory dwelling units, very low, low or moderate income units and mixed use units issued building permits during the time period covered by the report. - 3.
+The number of qualifying units, owner/builder units, accessory dwellingsecond units, very low, or moderate income units and mixed use units issued building permits during the time period covered by the report. - 3.
 The amount of housing impact fees collected. - 4.
 The amount of acreage by land use category dedicated to the City. - 5.
-A listing of any staff recommendations, with regard to changes or revisions to the adopted program to improve its effectiveness and/or administration. - B. The staff report shall be submitted to the Planning Commission and City Council as an agenda item at a joint or individual regular meeting." - Section 2.
-Environmental Determination.
-The Council finds that the proposed Housing Allocation Plan Ordinance Update is exempt from the provisions of the California Environmental Quality Act (CEQA) under section 15061(b)(3) and 15378 in that there is no possibility that the implementation of this ordinance may have significant effects on the environment, and that no further environmental review is required.
+A listing of any staff recommendations, with regard to changes or revisions to the adopted program to improve its effectiveness and/or administration. - B. The staff report shall be submitted to the Planning Commission and City Council as an agenda item at a joint or individual regular meeting.